August 23, 2022

-Regardless of which situation you are in, remember that biofilm never quits so you can’t either.
-Shocking your DUWLs once is not going to keep your lines clean of biofilm for long.
+Regardless of which situation you are in, remember that biofilm never quits, so you can’t either.
+Shocking your DUWLs once is not going to keep your lines clean of biofilm for the long haul.
 These colonies are highly organized; they attach, multiply, and spread very efficiently.

 How do I shock my dental waterlines?

 So, you’re probably wondering how to shock dental waterlines.

 To start, always check the manufacturer’s instructions for your operatory equipment and shock product.
 Different chair manufacturers may suggest different shock protocols and different treatment products call for different techniques and frequencies.